 - 1. Go into your blank course on Blackboard

 - 2. Click on Control Panel, then click on "Course Information" (in the upper left area).

 - 3. Click on "Add Item" in the tool bar.

 (continued on next page)

 4. Enter a name for the item.
-I recommend that you NOT choose a title from the drop-down list but that you type your own descriptive title in the blank box provided:
+Type your own descriptive title in the blank box provided: